 A Little Bit More About Me

 Both sides of my family are from Mauritius – a small island nation in the Indian Ocean, deeply vulnerable to the impacts of climate change.
 In 1983, my parents moved to Johannesburg, South Africa, where I was born, grew up and went to school.
 At the age of 19, I moved from Johannesburg to the town of Makhanda in the Eastern Cape of South Africa to attend (the university unfortunately still known as) Rhodes University.
-After completing a Bachelor of Arts in Philosophy and Organisational Psychology, I went on to study a Master of Arts in Philosophy focusing on global justice, poverty, and environmental ethics.
+After completing a Bachelor of Arts in Philosophy and Organisational Psychology, I went on to study an Honours and Master of Arts in Philosophy focusing on global justice, poverty, and environmental ethics.
 In the second year of my masters, I had the honour and the privilege of being selected as a Mandela Rhodes Scholar – an experience which introduced me to incredible leaders from across the African continent and further inspired me to dedicate my life to fighting for climate justice.

 Alongside my studies in South Africa, I was involved in, helped found and/or led several primarily youth- and student-driven organisations focused on social justice, climate justice, and sustainable development.
 As part of those organisations, I worked on a number of projects and campaigns, including: a campaign to fight against proposed fracking plans in South Africa; a wildlife conservation and career education program with low income schools; and a campaign advocating for South Africa to put in place a robust, just, and substantial carbon tax.